I am extremely happy to share the happiness of my blog’s (Best Of Guru) 1st Anniversary with you all today (15-08-2016).

 Learning is the key to getting success in blogging.
 And one can learn from his/her own failures only.
 In a similar way, I have tried many ways and many people’s tips to make a successful blog.
 But most of them failed as I did not realize why they were suggesting like this.

-Gradually I realized that even if the path to making a successful blog is same, but the approach is definitely different for every person.
+Gradually I realized that even if the path to making a successful blog is the same, but the approach is definitely different for every person.
+[Tweet “You have to learn everything and then find out your own way to make things work in your case.”]

 In simple words, if I want to conclude how to make a successful blog that will be